Find out how you can access the collections for research, get copies or even buy photos for yourself or as a gift.

 We welcome all academic researchers, primary school, college and university students, tutors and lecturers.
 Archives are the perfect source for research in history, art, creative writing and more.
 The Treasure House Education Officer can provide support for academic research and help arrange talks, tours and collections study sessions.
 Get in touch for more information.

 Image: Beverley [Grammar School] class c.1930s (archive ref DDBB-2-8-16).

 East Riding Archives can provide key evidence from the past such as decisions made by local authorities, previous land use and property ownership in the Register of Deeds.
 This can be used to prove facts and as evidence in legal matters.
 Our staff can help you find the documents you need, but unfortunately, we cannot supply legal advice.
-For fees for staff assistance and copies, please see the shop page.Visit the shop
+Please note: There are charges for staff research and photocopies.

 Image: Police officers on Beverley Westwood[presumed] 1920 (archive ref POL-3-11-6-10)